lauri-elias/spektre-protocol/CANON-2.md

 - performative identity
 - reactive behavior

-Spektre breaks this chain.
+Spektre breaks this chain at its source.

 ---

-## 4. Correct Architecture
+## 5. Correct Architecture (Spektre)

-In Spektre:
+In Spektre, the flow is strictly ordered:

-State → Observation → Language → Optional Action
+**State → Observation → Language → Optional Action**

+Key constraints:

-Language is downstream.
+- Language is downstream.

-It never feeds back into state by default.
+- Language does not feed back into state by default.
+- Language has no execution privilege.

+Only a Commit can move the system.

 ---

-## 5. Why This Matters
+## 6. Why This Matters

-Language has three dangerous properties:
+Language has three structurally dangerous properties:

-1. **Compression**
+### a) Compression
-   - Complex states are reduced to labels
+Complex states are reduced to labels.
-   - Nuance is destroyed
+Nuance is destroyed.

-2. **Authority Leakage**
+### b) Authority Leakage
-   - Words spoken by others appear to carry power
+Words spoken by others appear to carry power.
-   - Titles, diagnoses, roles override lived state
+Titles, diagnoses, and roles override lived state.

-3. **Narrative Momentum**
+### c) Narrative Momentum
-   - Once a story starts, behavior is pulled to fit it
+Once a story starts, behavior is pulled to fit it.
 Without decoupling, the agent becomes a character.

 ---

-## 6. Examples of Linguistic Capture
+## 7. Examples of Linguistic Capture

-- “I am stressed” → stress becomes identity
+“I am stressed”
+→ stress becomes identity

-- “This is important” → urgency becomes compulsory
+“This is important”
+→ urgency becomes compulsory

+“People expect”
-- “People expect” → expectation becomes command
+→ expectation becomes command

-- “This means something” → meaning becomes pressure
+“This means something”
+→ meaning becomes pressure

 None of these change state.
 They only distort perception.

 ---

-## 7. Machine-Specific Risk (LLMs)
+## 8. Machine-Specific Risk (LLMs)

 LLMs generate language that: